Representations of automorphism groups on the homology of matroids: Introduction

 It is natural to wonder if a similar description can be provided for root systems of other types.
-This seems an hard question, though, being equivalent to the following conjecture of Lehrer and Solomon (\cite[Conj.
+This seems to be a hard question, though, being equivalent to the following conjecture of Lehrer and Solomon (\cite[Conj.
 1.6]{lehrersolomon}):

-A different direction of research, that we hope to develop in future papers, is to explicity describe the representation arising for different classes of graphs or matroids.
+A different direction of research, that we hope to develop in future papers, is to explicitly describe the representation arising for different classes of graphs or matroids. \paragraph {\bfseries Acknowledgements} We are grateful to Emanuele Delucchi, Luca Migliorini and Roberto Pagaria for inspiring discussions and very valuable suggestions.
+We also wish to thank the anonymous referees for many helpful remarks.